Visit page

 By Jill Parker Landsman

-In a record-breaking Ask Me Anything Zoomup last week, the “How I Graduated” panel discussion engaged more than 50 attendees during the one-hour members-only session.
+In a record-breaking Ask Me Anything ZoomUp last week, the “How I Graduated” panel discussion engaged more than 50 attendees during the one-hour members-only session.
 Focusing on the challenges faced during their education, seasoned court reporters, including one instructor along with newly graduated student court reporters, provided tips about how to make it to the finish line and graduate from court reporting school with confidence.

-NCRF Chair-Elect Meredith Bonn, RPR, CRR, chair of the AMA Task Force, moderated this ZoomUp intended to provide advice about “how to get over the hump, how to get court reporting school done.
+NCRF Chair-Elect Meredith Bonn, RPR, CRR, chair of the AMA Task Force, moderated this ZoomUp intended to provide advice about “How to get over the hump; how to get court reporting school done.
 We want the key to the universe,” she said.

 School was not a smooth sail for most panelists.
 Anjelica Brooks said, “It was a roller coaster.
 I took an entire semester off.
 What really clicked everything was changing up my practice.
 I found that slowing down and getting back to basics helped.
 When I slowed down, I was able to speed up … I changed my mindset.”

-Finding the right program took Angie Podge, RSR, time and patience, as she attended three court reporting programs.
+Finding the right program took Angie Podge, RSR, time and patience as she attended three court reporting programs.
 “Sometimes the school you start with is not necessarily the school that will get you there,” she said.
 “I had a silent study buddy on Zoom, and we did that [practiced together on Zoom] for accountability.”
 Regardless of which school she attended, she found one requirement to be “putting in the work on your own.”

 A 26-year veteran court reporter and instructor for eight years, Allie Hall, RDR, CRR, CRI, credits having “ tenacity” as the secret for completion.
 “Just have faith that it’s all going to come together.
 I was a single mother.
 You have to be disciplined and dedicated.”
-Once, Matthew Moss, RPR, told her students that he had to take 1075 tests to pass 75 tests.
+Once, Matthew Moss, RPR, told Hall’s students that he had to take 1075 tests to pass 75 tests.
 Hall’s inherent message is to never give up and keep on trying.

-One secret for success for Jillian Kirchner, RMR, CRR, was forging brand new relationships in the court reporting space.
+One secret for success for Jillian Kirchner, RMR, CRR, was forging brand-new relationships in the court reporting space.
 She said, “I did SimplySteno for speedbuilding.
 I was at a plateau for about five months.
-I started to reach out to people in my state association, I started to shadow others.
+I started to reach out to people in my state association; I started to shadow others.
 Practice groups helped me get there.”

 Mindset is most important to master to accomplish higher speeds, according to Bethany Morse, RSR.
 She said, “It was about practicing fast to trick your brain.
 Believing in myself was one of the biggest things.”